POLL: Biden shows poorly in Arkansas, Trump numbers indicate decline - NewsBreak

 On the unfavorable side to Trump’s score, 42% responded that he was very unfavorable, with the remaining six percent stating he was somewhat unfavorable.
 Inversely, 18% found him somewhat favorable, and 30% very favorable.

-Trump won 62% of Arkansas voters for the 2020 presidential election.Talk Business & Politics: New polling data shows Arkansans’ views on state races, Biden, Trump
+Trump won 62% of Arkansas voters for the 2020 presidential election.Capitol View: New polling data shows Arkansans’ views on state races, Biden, Trump

 The Mar-a-Lago documents question had a similar structure to the favorability survey, with the opportunity to declare that what took place was very serious, somewhat serious, not too serious, or not serious at all.